pseusys/SeasideVPN/README.md

 > NB!
 In case of non-digital connection certificate transmission, QR-code usage is advised.

-Each node can support multiple **payload** options, e.g. for users with differen privelege levels or for users from different origins.
+Each node can support multiple **payload** options, e.g. for users with different privilege levels or for users from different origins.
-It is required for unauthorised access to the network prevention (i.e. it is **not enough** to know the IP address and port to connect).
+It is required for unauthorized access to the network prevention (i.e. it is **not enough** to know the IP address and port to connect).

 All the connection certificate can be expressed in a form of an URL: